RasPiAI/RasPiAI/README.md

 9. Install a Texteditor like **Vim**:
    - `sudo apt install vim`

-## How to install ollama 🦙 and open-webui together using docker:🐳
+## How to install ollama 🦙 and open-webui together using docker🐳:

 1. Running Ollama in a Docker container
    - `docker run -d --name ollama -p 11434:11434 -v ollama_volume:/root/.ollama ollama/ollama:latest`